 nav element not to print).

-CSS pixel – some devices with very small screen pixels (high density displays) can be configured to count four, nine or even sixteen screen pixels as one CSS pixel.
-This makes CSS the unit px usable to measure screen size and set dimensions of elements.
+CSS pixel – some devices with very small screen pixels (high density displays) can be configured to count four (2x2), nine (3x3) or even sixteen (4x4) screen pixels as one CSS pixel.
+This makes the CSS unit px usable to measure screen size and set dimensions of elements because the CSS pixel is approximately equally large on all devices (say ~0.5mm).

-Again, to define all possible scenarios and write media queries by yourself can be quiet a challenge.
+Again, to define all possible scenarios and write media queries by yourself can be quite a challenge.

 Bootstrap comes with predefined responsive behavior: it divides the page to 12 vertical columns and you